pymeasure/leco-protocol/control_protocol.md

 #### Communication with the Coordinator

+(sign-in)=
 ##### Initial connection

-After connecting to a Coordinator (`Co1`), a Component (`CA`) shall send a CONNECT message indicating its ID.
+After connecting to a Coordinator (`Co1`), a Component (`CA`) shall send a SIGNIN message indicating its ID.
 The Coordinator shall respond with an ACKNOWLEDGE, giving the Node ID and other relevant information, or with an ERROR, if the ID is already taken.
 After that successful handshake, the Coordinator shall store the connection identity and corresponding Component ID in its local address book.
-It shall also publish to the other Coordinators in the network that this Component connected, see {ref}`Coordinator coordination<coordinator-coordination>`.
+It shall also publish to the other Coordinators in the network that this Component signed in, see {ref}`Coordinator coordination<coordinator-coordination>`.
 Similarly, the Component shall store the Node ID and use it from this moment to generate its full ID.

-If a Component does send a message to someone without having signed in via CONNECT, the Coordinator shall refuse message handling and return an error.
+If a Component does send a message to someone without having signed in, the Coordinator shall refuse message handling and return an error.

 :::{mermaid}
 sequenceDiagram
     Note over CA,Co1: ID "CA" is still free
-    CA ->> Co1: COORDINATOR|CA|CONNECT
+    CA ->> Co1: COORDINATOR|CA|SIGNIN
     Note right of Co1: Connection identity "IA"
     Note right of Co1: Stores "CA" with identity "IA" Co1 ->> CA: Co1.CA|Co1.COORDINATOR|ACKNOWLEDGE: Node ID is "Co1" Note left of CA: Stores "Co1" as Node ID
     Note over CA,Co1: ID "CA" is already used
-    CA ->> Co1: COORDINATOR|CA|CONNECT
+    CA ->> Co1: COORDINATOR|CA|SIGNIN
     Co1 ->> CA: CA|Co1.COORDINATOR|ERROR: ID "CA" is already used.
     Note left of CA: May retry with another ID
-    Note over CA,Co1: "CA" has not send CONNECT
+    Note over CA,Co1: "CA" has not send SIGNIN
     Note left of CA: Wants to send a message to CB
     CA ->> Co1: Co1.CB|CA|Content
     Note right of Co1: Does not know CA
     Co1 ->> CA: CA|Co1.COORDINATOR|ERROR:I do not know you
-    Note left of CA: Should send a CONNECT message
+    Note left of CA: Should send a SIGNIN message
 :::